sjbrosser/sjbrosser/README.md

-My name is SunJia, and I am studying at North University of China through distance learning
+My name is sjbrosser, and I am studying at North University of China through distance learning